Fvrthebrave/payroll-sim-engine/README.txt

 ### Concurrency Protection

 Jobs are claimed using conditional row updates to prevent multiple workers from processing the same payroll run.
+This pattern ensures that even under concurrent workers, a payroll run can only be processed once.

 Pattern used: